vytal-io/vytal-extension/README.md

 `Object.getOwnPropertyDescriptor(Navigator.prototype, [DataType]).value` returns an error if the data object was tampered with.
 Otherwise returns ‘undefined’.

-### Did not match web worker (\_\_\_)

-Value does not match the value found in a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
-The web worker value is in the brackets.

-### Location data doesn't match system data

-Occurs when the location data from ip address does not match your location data from your system (such as your timezone).

-### VPN/proxy has been detected

-Your ip address is known to be used by proxies or VPNs.

 ### Failed Date.prototype.setDate.toString()

 `Failed Date.prototype.setDate.toString()` returns 'function setDate() { [native code] }' if the data object was NOT tampered with.